kevsinn/HouseClicker/README.md

 ## Description

-### The TownClicker is an ordinary clicker game, of which there are many in Google Play and App Store.
+### The HouseClicker is an ordinary clicker game, of which there are many in Google Play and App Store.

 ## Prerequisites